Chunkwise/chunkwise_local/cdk/README.md

 #### For routine teardowns or redeployments:

-1. Destroy the application stacks
+1. Destroy the application stacks in the following order

 ```bash
 # Destroy ECS stack first